jundalisay/spblist/content/en/research/mohammad/quran/sura-007b.md

 73. And to Thamood, their brother Saleh said:

 {{< l a="Saleh" >}}
 O my people!
-Worship Allah; you have no god other than Him.
+Worship Enki; you have no god other than Him.
 Clarification has come to you from your Lord.
-This she-camel of Allah is a sign for you.
-So leave her to graze on Allah’s earth, and do her no harm, lest a painful penalty seizes you.”
+This she-camel of Enki is a sign for you.
+So leave her to graze on Enki’s earth, and do her no harm, lest a painful penalty seizes you.”

 74. And remember how He made you successors after Aad, and settled you in the land.
 You make for yourselves mansions on its plains, and carve out dwellings in the mountains.
-So remember Allah’s benefits, and do not roam the earth corruptingly.
+So remember Enki’s benefits, and do not roam the earth corruptingly.
 {{< /l >}}

 75. The elite of his people, who were arrogant, said to the common people who had believed: